guyifan0418/visualization_portfolio/final_project_p3.md

 ---

 # Changes made since Part II
 Since completing Part II, I made several adjustments to improve the focus and clarity of the story.
-Based on user feedback, I narrowed the scope to emphasize underserved neighborhoods where streetlight coverage is sparse.
+Based on user feedback, I focused on providing more context to let my audience learn more about why this issue matters and help me better navigate through charts.
 This involved refining the heatmaps to highlight gaps and overlaps between crime hotspots and lighting infrastructure.
+I also included annotations and reference panels on the line chart of night crimes to help signal nighttime and daytime.

 Additionally, I reorganized the storyline to flow more logically:
 - **Section 1:** Focuses on the critical issue of nighttime crime and its impact on communities.
 - **Section 2:** Explores how streetlights mitigate crime, with real-world examples and data-backed insights.
-- **Section 3:** Concludes with actionable recommendations for urban planners and policymakers.
+- **Section 3:** Concludes with actionable recommendations for local citizens, urban planners and policymakers.

 I also enhanced the visuals by:
 - Adding clearer annotations to the heatmaps.
+- Adding a light map comparison of the US to show how much it has progressed since the 1950s.
 - Using a consistent color scheme for readability (yellow for streetlights, red for crime).
-- Ensuring that all visuals are interactive and responsive for desktop and mobile users.
+- Ensuring that all visuals are interactive and responsive.

 ---